 Dallas No-Zone Truck Accident Attorneys

-If you or a loved one has been seriously hurt in a no-zone truck accident, you are probably feeling anxious and overwhelmed.
+You probably feel anxious and overwhelmed if you or a loved one has been seriously hurt in a no-zone truck accident.
 While you are struggling to recover from your injuries, you may be hounded by the trucking company and their insurers.
-You may even feel pressured to accept their terms, just so you can move on with your life and put an end to their persistent calls.
+You may even feel pressured to accept their terms, move on with your life, and end their persistent calls.

-Before you give in to their tactics, contact The Benton Law Firm for legal advice about your situation.
-Trucking companies and their insurers don’t want to give you the money you deserve after an accident.
-They want to skirt responsibility and keep their money, money you need for your medical bills and time away from work.
+Before you give in to their tactics, contact The Benton Law Firm for legal advice.
+Trucking companies and insurers don’t want to give you the money you deserve after an accident.
+They want to skirt responsibility and keep their money, the money you need for your medical bills and time away from work.
 Let us give you a free initial consultation about your case.
 Call us at (214) 777-7777 for more information.
 You deserve compensation for your injuries.

 What Is a No-Zone Accident?

-The term “no-zone” refers to the areas of a truck where the driver is unable to see what is directly around them, either by looking out of the windows or with the use of mirrors.
+The term “no-zone” refers to the areas of a truck where the driver cannot see what is directly around them, either by looking out of the windows or using mirrors.
 No-zones are sometimes better known as blind spots.
 These are areas where cars are no longer visible to the driver of a large truck.

-It can be easy to assume that since trucks are so much larger and higher up off the road that the driver has a bird’s eye view of everything.
+It can be easy to assume that since trucks are much larger and higher off the road, the driver has a bird’s eye view of everything.
 Unfortunately, that isn’t the case.
 The large size and shape of the vehicle mean that several places can obstruct a driver’s view.
-These blind spots are so vast, they can engulf an entire car to the point where a truck driver may have no idea you are even nearby.
+These blind spots are so vast they can engulf an entire car to the point where a truck driver may not know you are even nearby.
 Semi-trucks are also not equipped with rearview mirrors because of the size and shape of the trailers they pull.

 There are several main areas where the truck driver has very limited visibility to almost no visibility at all.
 Those areas include the left rear quarter of the truck, the right rear quarter, and directly behind and in front of the truck at short distances.